10 Days in Slovenia: Itinerary, What to Do & Where to Go

 Walk around Lake Bled

 After arriving in Bled, the easiest activity for beginners is to grab a view of the turquoise waters of Lake Bled from every possible angle.
-The 2-kilometre walk around Lake Bled is the perfect place to start.
+The 2-kilometer walk around Lake Bled is the perfect place to start.

 Bled Island